 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

 A 30% deposit to secure your place is due upon booking.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies, and deposits are no longer refundable.
 The remaining 70% of the amount is paid the latest 3 months (90 days) prior the departure.

-In the event that the minimum number of people to confirm the trip is not reached, your guide can cancel the departure at most 2 months before the start of the trip.
-Please note the trips for 2022 and 2023 are expected to reach the minimum number of people soon, and the likelihood of trip not happening is very low.
+In the event that the minimum number of people to confirm the adventure is not reached, your guide can cancel the departure at most 2 months before the start of the trip.
+Please note the adventures for 2022 and 2023 are expected to reach the minimum number of people soon, and the likelihood of trip not happening is very low.

-In case you need to cancel the trip, the following cancellation costs would be incurred:
+In case you need to cancel the adventure, the following cancellation costs would be incurred: